-Years ago when Beth first started agility training with her beautiful Doberman Makana, teaching the obstacles and quickly moving to full height jumps was the training method taught everywhere.
+Years ago when I first started agility training with my beautiful and handsome Doberman Makana, teaching the obstacles and quickly moving to full height jumps was the training method taught everywhere.

-The way Beth teaches agility (thanks to many of her courses and agility instructors) there are many foundations that are taught before the obstacles.
+The way I teach agility (thanks to many of my classes and courses Ive taken with so many great agility instructors) there are many foundations that are taught before the obstacles.
 Even when we present jumps or weave poles, they are presented in a way that is safe for all dogs.

 So to answer this question: You can start agility at It's PAWSible! after completion of or during Basic Manners at It's PAWSible!
 It will be fun, safe and you will learn a lot!